 Alaska-bound travelers interested in viewing glaciers are definitely headed in the right direction.
 Alaska has an incredible number of glaciers—estimated at more than 100,000—with most concentrated in the Chugach, St. Elias, Alaska and Coast mountain ranges.
-And if you’ve seen one glacier, you haven't seen them all.
-There are several types, occurring in a variety of settings, including alpine, which form on the high slopes of mountains; valley, flowing in U-shaped channels from ice accumulated in basins of mountains; and piedmont, which form when two or more valley glaciers unite into a broad lobe as the base of mountains or at tidewater.
+And if you’ve seen one glacier, you haven’t seen them all.
+There are several types, occurring in a variety of settings, including alpine, which form on the high slopes of mountains; valley, flowing in U-shaped channels from ice accumulated in basins of mountains; and piedmont, which form when two or more valley glaciers unite into a broad lobe at the base of mountains or at tidewater.

-Portage Glacier, less than an hour's drive south from Anchorage via the Seward Highway, has the Begich, Boggs Visitor Center, which focuses on the Portage Valley and its resources.
-Once one of the most photogenic of Alaska's road accessible glaciers—with the glacier face calving off plenty of icebergs—Portage Glacier has retreated so far in the past decade that it is no longer visible from the visitor center.
+Portage Glacier, less than an hour’s drive south from Anchorage via the Seward Highway, has the Begich, Boggs Visitor Center, which focuses on the Portage Valley and its resources.
+Once one of the most photogenic of Alaska’s road accessible glaciers—with the glacier face calving off plenty of icebergs—Portage Glacier has retreated so far in the past decade that it is no longer visible from the visitor center.
+(You can take a short Gray Line boat cruise to the face of the glacier.)

 The state’s largest concentration of tidewater glaciers is in Glacier Bay National Park.
 The park’s stunning scenery is most often viewed from the water, either from a cruise ship or by tour boat or charter out of Gustavus—the nearest community—or Juneau.
 The only land route to Glacier Bay National Park is a 10-mile road connecting Gustavus airport to Bartlett Cove, site of the park’s ranger station, visitor center and Glacier Bay Lodge.
 The park excursion boat departs from the lodge.
 Park naturalists also conduct daily hikes from the visitor center at the lodge.
 Additional information is available on Glacier Bay National Park and Preserve.